keyboardpartner/HX3/BETA/readme.md

 ### Changelog

+03/13/2017 FatarScan #32

+* DO NOT USE #31!
-03/13/2017 FatarScan #31, improved key velocity on MIDI out 03/11/2017 FatarScan #31, improved click evaluation
+* improved key velocity on MIDI out
+* improved click evaluation

 (moved finalized files to LATEST directory)